tunnell/wax/docs/data_format.rst

 * `evtnum`: event number from either MC or a processed format.
 This is used for helping study the trigger efficiency.

 ..warning  If start time is too small, the DAQ will skip the first data chunk (~1s) to avoid trying to record data at negative times.
+See FAQ.

 Output database